Frequently Asked Questions

 - How do I invest in the company?

-- Our class A common stock and our public warrants can be bought or sold through a stockbroker, bank or financial institution that offers brokerage services.
+- Our class A common stock can be bought or sold through a stockbroker, bank or financial institution that offers brokerage services.
 The company does not offer a direct investment program.

 - Where can I find out more about Williams Scotsman?